Source: Marshalltown

 U-notch Trowels

-U-notch trowels spread more thinset than your V-notch, so they are good for jobs where you’re using larger tiles.
+U-notch trowels spread more thinset than a V-notch, so they are good for jobs where you are using larger tiles.

 Square-notch Trowels

 The square-notch trowel applies even more thinset than the U-notch.
-Some tilers don’t see a significant difference between U-notch and square-notch trowels, but there is a bit of a difference, indeed.
+Some tilers do not see a significant difference between U-notch and square-notch trowels, but there is a bit of a difference, indeed.
 The standard guidelines break it down this way:

 Source: F8 studio/ Shutterstock